Hatgyi Dam

 The Hatgyi Dam (ဟတ်ကြီးဆည်) is a planned hydropower gravity dam to be constructed on the Salween River in southeastern Myanmar.
 The dam site is in Myanmar’s Karen State.
-The dam project is being funded by the Electricity Generating Authority of Thailand (EGAT), China's Sinohydro Corporation, and Myanmar's Ministry of Electric Power and International Group of Entrepreneurs (IGE).
-The dam is expected to produce 1,100 to 1,500 megawatts of power, the majority of which will be sent to Thailand.
+The project is being funded by the Electricity Generating Authority of Thailand (EGAT), China's Sinohydro Corporation, and Myanmar's Ministry of Electric Power and International Group of Entrepreneurs (IGE).
+The dam is expected to produce 1,100 to 1,500 megawatts of power, the majority of which will be exported to Thailand.

 Numerous environmental groups and local villagers have decried the project’s anticipated ecological and social impact.
 Criticisms have targeted the project's alleged lack of transparency, damage to the environment, disruption of peace negotiations between the Karen National Union and the Myanmar Army, and impact on local communities, including displacement of local populations.

 Location

 The dam site is in the Myaing Gyi Ngu area of the Hlaing Bwe Township in Myanmar's Karen State.
 It is 33 kilometers downstream of the confluence of the Moei and Salween Rivers, and about 47 kilometers from the Thai-Myanmar border.
 It is opposite Mae Hong Son Province in northern Thailand.
 The portion of the Salween at which the dam will be built features particularly strong rapids, which in the dry season become a waterfall.
 The dam site is also within the Kahilu Wildlife Sanctuary.

 The areas surrounding the Hatgyi Dam site are ethnically diverse and ecologically rich.
 At least 13 different indigenous groups live along the Salween river, and over ten million people are supported by the Salween River basin.
 The Salween's waters are nutrient-rich and support local vegetation and farmlands.